w212security/wenetaunthreader/README.md

 Guided Access hack.
 Passcode must be disabled. :(

+By the way, if you use `git clone` to get the installer.sh, you end up git cloning again to get `/unthreader`.

+This will be fixed soon.

 ## notes
 ~~this is basically useless without [apatchy](https://www.github.com/spacepilotAV/apatchy), our lightspeed directory patchfinder; but you can use it if you manually create the patches.~~